hyungmogu/ctci/README.md

 ## Work Summary

+### December 28th, 2018
+1. Worked on corrections for part 1 and 2 of ['Key-Value Cache for Search Engine'](https://youtu.be/XbHvxsfVyW0) problem in system design for Pramp
+2. Worked on part 3 and 4 of ['Key-Value Cache for Search Engine'](https://youtu.be/hn3XTneIyHQ) problem in system design for Pramp second time

 ### December 27th, 2018
 1. Worked on ['Pairs with Specific Difference'](https://youtu.be/GSJjmeMBQ3A) problem in algorithm for Pramp third time